nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(iterator.next().value);     // 3
 ```

 The `*` before `createIterator()` makes this function a generator.
-The `yield` keyword specifies values the resulting iterator should return when `next()` is called, in the order they should be returned.
+The `yield` keyword, also new to ECMAScript 6, specifies values the resulting iterator should return when `next()` is called, in the order they should be returned.
 The iterator generated in this example has three different values to return on successive calls to the `next()` method: first `1`, then `2`, and finally `3`.
 A generator gets called like any other function, as shown when `iterator` is created.

 Perhaps the most interesting aspect of generator functions is that they stop execution after each `yield` statement.
 For instance, after `yield 1` executes in this code, the function doesn't execute anything else until the iterator's `next()` method is called.
 At that point, `yield 2` executes.
 This ability to stop execution in the middle of a function is extremely powerful and leads to some interesting uses of generator functions (discussed in the "Advanced Iterator Functionality" section).